 Talking about the white marble buildings.
 Be careful not to take pictures of government buildings or you will get arrested.
 If you’re lucky, like I was, you will get away with a policeman repeating “picture – big problem” while a soldier wipes your SD-card.
 But it’s best not to take a chance, especially around Independence Square.

 #2 Learn about Turkmenistan at the Ashgabat National Museum of History

 On the lower floor, you will find an exhibition about the president of Turkmenistan.
 Don’t skip it.
 I am sure it was not intended this way but I found it hilarious.
-The exhibition includes lots of treasures like a painting of him with white doves flying up in the background and the image of him sitting on his horse woven into a carpet.
+The exhibition includes lots of treasures like a painting of the president with white doves flying up in the background and the image of him sitting on his horse woven into a carpet.
 Just remember the Press Freedom and make sure not to laugh out too loud.

 #3 See Ashgabat by night

 The best way to see the light show is to go on a bus tour.
 Ashgabat is sometimes compared to Las Vegas by night and while I remain sceptical about this comparison, the lights are spectacular – and absurd.
 Do you see the paths in the foreground?
 Who would light them up when nobody ever walks there?